selfdual-brain/dexter-manual/source/07-executors.rst

 **Rule #4: Isolation of markets**
   Arrival of a new order generates swaps only on the market where this order belongs to.

 **Rule #5: Isolation of traders**
   Every swap involves only one order.

 **Rule #6: Isolation of swaps**
   An executor makes next-swap decision based only on the current state of the market and number of swaps executed in the current executor loop.
 The intention here is that the executor is not allowed to decide based on the history of executes swaps.

+Motivation for above rules comes from various sources:

+  - Rules #2 and #3 seem to be very natual and go along the general expectations of the wide public; any DEX violating these rules would be really a weird one
+  - Rule #1 is completely arbitrary business-level decision made in Onomy; DEXes violating this rule are probably quite useful and interesting, although it must be said that their trading mechanics would be even more distant from Forex tradition; therefore the motivation behind #1 can be seen as "let's keep things mentally closer to Forex community" (please notice that Dexter is all about simulating hybrid exchanges, so the analogy to Forex is always around by the very nature of "hybrid" part)
+  - Rules #4, #5, #6 delineate the boundary of "simplest executors one can consider"; anything beyond this region immediately becomes complex and sophisticated; from this perspective the mission of Dexter can be understood as "let's see how far we can get with those simplistic executors before we delve into sophisticated ones".
+A good motivation for cancelling #4 would be making a DEX where arbitrage is impossible.
+A good motivation for cancelling
+    #5 would be borrowing from Forex the idea of direct trader-to-trader swaps, i.e. bypassing the AMM if possible.

 Executor loop overview
 ----------------------